A summary of the workshops, lectures, talks at GG3 and experiences by Tom Albrecht

-Reuse, use renewable raw materials, old materials.
+Reuse, use renewable raw materials, use old materials

-No disposable tableware, organic drinks and food if possible, vegetarian-vegan, regional.
+No disposable tableware, organic drinks and food if possible, vegetarian-vegan, regional

-Build and use a network
+Form and use network

-For Gallery Members, Artist Members, Individual Members, Organization Members.
+For Gallery Members, Artist Members, Individual Members, Organization Members

-Use MDF instead of Kapa (plastic made from fossil raw material).
+Use MDF instead of kapa (plastic made from fossil raw material).